jesseragos/Simzone-STK/README.md

 - TnT

 Features:
-- Get to see latest load balance by a tap og a button
+- Get to see latest load balance by a tap of a button
 - Load mobile number provided from load card PIN
 - Register to included promos by carrier
 - Bookmark Promos